saarteag2/Test2/Filtering_README.md

   2. **--no_qsub**: specify whether qsub can be used to filter multi-chr transmission summary input format type: False (Default), True

 Both scripts accept transmission summary files in three formats that have been categorized into two categories: per_chr and multi_chr (see below for details).

 ![Transmission Summary Input formats and input_type](https://i.imgur.com/Xndwp9u.png)

-Input in multi_chr format are preprocessed by the script and divided into per chromosome shards in a directory called "filtered_flat_per_chr_shards" in the user specified output directory (see below).
+Input in multi_chr format are preprocessed by the script and divided into per chromosome shards in a directory called "filtered_flat_per_chr_shards" within the user specified output directory (see below).
 By default, filtering of these per chromosome shards are submitted as qsub jobs.
 One can opt out of using qsub, by providing --no_qsub True as an argument.

 ![Preprocessing Step](https://i.imgur.com/k7YDWhy.png)

 Both scripts also allow the user to specify in which format they would like their filtering output in by using the --comb_and_clean argument to select: merge_all_chr (Default), merge_by_chr, or no_comb_clean (see details below).
-If the --comb_and_clean is specified as anything but no_comb_clean, then the --output_perfix argument must be set as well (see Required Arguments above).
+If the --comb_and_clean is specified as anything but no_comb_clean, then the --output_prefix argument must be set as well (see Required Arguments above).

 ![Combine and Clean Options](https://i.imgur.com/BrzX9lP.png)

 ## 4. Additional support scripts: